EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ![WSL](https://img.shields.io/badge/WSL-purple)

-My go to Node version manager on Linux used to be [`nvm`](https://github.com/nvm-sh/nvm) but,now I'm starting to use [fnm (Fast Node Manager)](https://github.com/Schniz/fnm) because it has better performance.
+My go to Node version manager on Linux used to be [`nvm`](https://github.com/nvm-sh/nvm) but, now I'm starting to use [fnm (Fast Node Manager)](https://github.com/Schniz/fnm) because it has better performance.

 ###### 4.19.1.1.1. fnm (Fast Node Manager)